I’m Jamie Lyn Ross, owner of Fat Cat Design

-I’m Jamie Ross, owner of Fat Cat Design.
-I am a graphic designer, website designer, marketing strategist, writer, and copyeditor.
-I’m also a wife to the smartest man I know (truth!), and a mother to three feral rescue cats.
+I am a graphic designer, website designer, social media and marketing strategist, writer, and copyeditor.
+I’m also a wife to the smartest man in the world, and a mom to three feral rescue cats.

-Last but not least, I have enjoyed life as founder and owner of Fat Cat Design since 2006.
+I have been blessed to enjoy life as founder and owner of Fat Cat Design since 2006.

 How I Became a Graphic Designer